 - WASTEWATER PERMITS – Discharging wastewater from the production of fermented beverages requires a City-issued permit.
 The type of permit depends upon the volume of process wastewater discharged and the compliance history of the business.
 Permit types include:

-- Alternative Discharge Control Mechanism (ADCM) is a best management plan-based permit that requires businesses to collect grab samples of discrete batches of wastewater and submit annual certification reports.
+- Alternative Discharge Control Mechanism (ADCM) is an authorization to discharge that requires businesses to implement best management practices and submittal of annual certification reports.
+To apply, submit the application to email@example.com.

 - Industrial Wastewater Discharge Permit is a “traditional” environmental permit requiring continuous pH monitoring and monthly regulatory reporting.

-- STORMWATER PERMITS – If the primary activity of a business is the manufacture of beverages and it discharges stormwater to surface waters, it is required to obtain a 1200-Z general industrial stormwater discharge permit or a No Exposure Certification (NEC) for exclusion from permitting.
+- STORMWATER PERMITS – If the primary activity of a business is the manufacture of beverages and it discharges stormwater to surface waters, a 1200-Z general industrial stormwater discharge permit is required or a No Exposure Certification (NEC) for exclusion from permitting.